 We start our domain journey with the Concept Development dimension.
 Concept Development focuses on strategies the teacher uses to promote children's higher-order thinking skills and cognition.
 It is not rote teaching.
 Instead, it is the method a teacher uses to get children to think about the how and why of learning.
 For adults, Concept Development may look and sound more like talking ourselves through the learning process.
 Here is one example that many can relate to during the springtime months; planting!
 We will explore how two adult siblings learn more about planting by beautifying their neighborhood park.

 Analysis and Reasoning

 “I agree, it feels good to give back to our community.
-Do you remember in school, we would learn how to plant a tree in the spring?
-This project reminds me of planting the tree.
-They told us that the roots should be covered but not all of the tree trunk.
+Do you remember that in school, we would learn how to plant a tree in the spring?
+This project reminds me of planting that tree.
+They told us the roots should be covered but not all of the tree trunk.
 The directions say something similar for this hedge and its root ball.”
 (Integrates with Previous Knowledge).

 Connections to the Real World

 “I remember when grandma would plant her azaleas in a planter and keep them on her balcony, the butterflies loved the flowers and I think that having the same kind of bush would enhance our own balconies!”
 (Related to adult lives).

 Through the process of planning and planting, they learned a new concept about plants and bushes.
 This process is similar to the methods educators use when promoting Concept Development in the classroom.
-By the siblings using higher order thinking skills instead of someone telling them what to do they were able to analyze, create and make connections to their lives while also integrating the knowledge they already learned about planting.
-Remember to rely on your curiosities to help develop questions.
+By the siblings using higher-order thinking skills instead of someone telling them what to do they were able to analyze, create and make connections to their lives while also integrating the knowledge they already learned about planting.
+Remember to rely on your curiosity to help develop questions.
 If you are curious about something, your students will be too!